netham45/screamrouter/readme.md

 Example YAML block:

-This defines the receiver port as 16401 (Default) and the API port as 8080 (Default)
+This defines the receiver port as 16401 (Default) and the API port as 8080 (Default).
+It also defines the logs_dir as logs/ and the pipes_dir as pipes/

 ```
 server:
+  api_port: 8080
+  logs_dir: logs/
   receiver_port: 16401
-  api_port: 8080
+  pipes_dir: pipes/
 ```

 ## General Info